It all started in 1854

 By raising the floor of the chancel, room was created on the lower level for a beautiful chapel also named in honor of Dr. Eccleston.
 In this chapel, General George Marshall, author of the Marshall Plan for the Reconstruction of Europe after World War II, was married, with General John “Blackjack” Pershing as his attendant.

 The Great East Window, showing the fathers of the church, what is known as the Tree of the Church, was made by C. E. Kempe and Company.
 Ltd., of London.
-The style of glass is late 15th century, from the time Columbus discovered America, and is the same period used for the stained glass throughout the buildings.
+The style of glass is late 15th century, and is the same period used for the stained glass throughout the buildings.
 The center is Our Lord Emmanuel in an attitude of benediction, crowned and robed as King of Kings, Lord of Lords.
 The 14 subsidiary figures represent the great movements in the history of the church, bringing that thought down to Phillips Brooks, who once preached at Emmanuel.
 The figures were chosen by the Rev. Henry Washburn, Professor of Ecclesiastical History at what was then the Episcopal Theological School in Cambridge, Massachusetts.

 The window was to be shipped at the onset of the First World War, but there was concern as German U-Boats were sinking English transatlantic ships.
 After a number of letters between London and Baltimore the decision was made to ship, and the window arrived safely.
 It was dedicated on Sexagesima Sunday, 1915, and today continues to provide a punctuation point of glorious light at the end of the nave.